Lyn Paul website 'Then' logo. Lyn Paul website banner.

 Incidentally...

-Singer-songwriter Andy Fairweather-Low, who had written Mellow Down, one of the tracks on Lyn Paul's album Give Me Love, has a solo hit in December with Wide Eyed and Legless (A&M AMS 7202).
+Singer-songwriter Andy Fairweather-Low, who had written Mellow Down, one of the tracks on Lyn Paul's album Give Me Love, has a solo hit in December with Wide Eyed And Legless (A&M AMS 7202).

 Autograph.